pegasystems/pega-helm-charts/charts/pega/README.md

 ```
 ## Deploying Hazelcast in Client Server Mode (Draft)

-The values.yaml section for `hazelcast` is used for configuration of a Client Server form of deployment.
+The values.yaml section for `hazelcast` is used for configuration of a Client Server form of deployment for Hazelcast.
 Pega Platform supports the client-server model for the Hazelcast service, which provides cluster communication and distributes Pega Platform features across Kubernetes PODs.
 This deployment model introduces
-independent scalability for both servers and clients in Pega Platform.
+independent scalability for both servers and clients in Pega Platform. **For Kubernetes based deployments Client server is the default and the recommended form of deployment.**

 Deploying the Pega provided `platform/clustering-service` docker image which contains the Hazelcast clustering service image inside it,
 starts a cluster of hazelcast server nodes.
 For the discovery of hazelcast members in the cluster, a plugin provided by Hazelcast, namely Hazelcast-Kubernetes Plugin is used.